AlliVaughn/etl/README.md

     ![weather_type](https://raw.githubusercontent.com/AlliVaughn/etl/master/weather_type.png)
     * Weather ID data was transformed by:
         * Reading all tables on the page
-        * Checking ofr consitent headers
+        * Checking for consistent headers
-        * Renaming headers so all tables can be concatinated for cross referencing
+        * Renaming headers so all tables can be concatenated for cross referencing
         * exported to csv

      ![units](https://raw.githubusercontent.com/AlliVaughn/etl/master/units.png)